On this page

 Can I request a fee waiver for I-956F?

-Please consult the official instructions for comprehensive information.
+Review the official I-956F instructions for current requirements.

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.